gibbo3433/week-2-portfolio/README.md

 ## Issues identified and corrected

 Main issues I came across was making sure my containers included all the content I wanted.
-At times, the text, images and titles were out of shape so I had to reconfigure their CSS attributes Making sure to anchor within the document with the nav bar and also linking externally my applications was tough but also worked in the end.
+At times, the text, images and titles were out of shape, so I had to reconfigure their CSS attributes Making sure to anchor within the document with the nav bar and linking externally my applications was tough but also worked in the end.

 ## Future work

-- Use of Javascript
+- Use of JavaScript
-- root to change entire selectors if necessary
+- Add pseudo classes where appropriate

 I have added into HTML alt: notes and into CSS also /*notes*/ to help any future edits by making it easier to see what the different elements are in the code and if any collaboration work will be done in the future.